segrowth/segrowth.github.io/_posts/2024-03-04-imperative-programming.md

 time.</summary>
 <ul>
 This characteristic is fundamental to imperative programming and is achieved through the use of variables and data structures that can be updated while the program is executing.
-However, the reliance on mutable state can introduce complexity and potential pitfalls, as changes to shared state can impact the behavior of the program in unexpected ways.
+However, the reliance on a mutable state can introduce complexity and potential pitfalls, as changes to the shared state can impact the behavior of the program in unexpected ways.
 </ul>
 </details>